-Traditional custodians of various clans in different regions say their ancestors passed on the didgeridoo to them in ancient times, along with their customs, languages and laws.
-Astonishingly, since then the didgeridoo has not been changed, and no structural changes have been done on the instrument.
+Traditional custodians of various clans in different regions talk about their ancestors passed on the didgeridoo to them in ancient times, along with their customs, languages and laws.
+Astonishingly, since the first man played the didgeridoo, there are no structural changes have been done on the instrument.
 This underscores the instrument’s incredible antiquity and its deep connections to traditional Indigenous Australian cultures.

 Formerly the didgeridoo was played only in the northern part of Australia, known as the Top End.
-It has a significant role as a ritual instrument among the clans of the area, played during certain ceremonies.
-The didgeridoo player accompanies the songmen and the beat of the clapsticks by blowing the rhythms on the instrument.
+It plays a significant role as a ritual instrument among the clans of the area, played on certain occasions and ceremonies where the didgeridoo player accompanies the songmen and the beat of the clapsticks by blowing rhythms on the instrument.
 There is only one didgeridoo being played at the time.
 Apart from ceremony, it is played for recreational purposes as well.

 Undoubtedly, the arrival of ‘white’ settlers had a devastating effect on every Indigenous groups in Australia, many Aboriginal clans and languages did not survive these troubled times.
 The cultural clash between the Indigenous people and the dominant culture is still happening today, and the destruction of traditional knowledge and customs of the foreign non-Indigenous culture spawns massive challenges for Aboriginal peoples.
-In this context, didgeridoo players need to recognise that the instrument is a traditional property that belongs to certain Indigenous groups of Northern Australia.
-Every didgeridoo player, regardless of his or her nationality, gender, or spiritual view, has an important role in this recognition.
-The first step in the process is to acknowledge the didgeridoo as a traditional Aboriginal instrument, and learn about its history and cultural background of this unique instrument.
+The non-Indigenous players need to recognise that the didgeridoo is a traditional property belongs to certain Indigenous groups of Northern Australia, and every didgeridoo player, regardless of his or her nationality, gender, or spiritual view, has an important role to help to protect the traditional culture of this instrument.

 How it is made